Organic farming: South Korea

 The most noticeable change in Korea's agriculture occurred throughout the 1960s and 1970s.
 More specifically, the "Green Revolution" program where South Korea experienced reforestations and agricultural revolution.
-Due to a food shortage during Park Chung-hee's presidency, the government encouraged rice varieties suited for organic farming.
+Due to a food shortage during Park Chung Hee's presidency, the government encouraged rice varieties suited for organic farming.
 Farmers were able to strategize risk minimization efforts by breeding a variety of rice called Japonica with Tongil.
 They also used less fertilizer and made other economic adjustments to alleviate potential risk factors.

-In modern society, organic farming and food policies have changed, more specifically since the 1990's.
+In modern society, organic farming and food policies have changed, more specifically since the 1990s.
 As expected, the guidelines focus on basic dietary recommendations for consumption of nutrients and Korean-style diets.
 The main reason for this encouragement is that around 88% of countries across the world face forms of malnutrition.
-Then in 2009, the Special Act on Safety Management of Children’s Dietary Life was passed, restricting foods low in energy and poor in nutrients.
+Then in 2009, the Special Act on Safety Management of Children's Dietary Life was passed, restricting foods low in energy and poor in nutrients.
 It also focused on other nutritional problems Korean students may have had as well.